 I have a 98 passport that keeps overheating.
 I have replaced the thermostat, radiator, and fan clutch.
-It doesnt run hot when idling but soon as i start driving it starts overheating.
-I dont have water in my oil and theres no white smoke so I don't think the head gasket is blown.
+It doesn't run hot when idling but soon as I start driving it starts overheating.
+I don't have water in my oil and there's no white smoke so I don't think the head gasket is blown.

 The impeller can break off the water pump's shaft but that's more common on Volkswagens with plastic impellers.
 Are you seeing bubbles in the reservoir?
 If that's why you think it's overheating, that is due to a leaking head gasket.
 The clue is bubbles from boiling coolant will have steam associated with it.
 Bubbles from a leaking head gasket often don't produce much steam, especially when the engine is cold.

-it cut off half my question.
 It does run hot.
-But i can let it sit and idle for 30 minutes or even hold it at 2500 rpm for a couple minutes and everything is fine but soon as i make it around the block it starts running hot. but no bubbles in the reservoir until it runs hot
+But I can let it sit and idle for 30 minutes or even hold it at 2500 rpm for a couple minutes and everything is fine but soon as I make it around the block it starts running hot.
+But no bubbles in the reservoir until it runs hot

 The multiple observations are conflicting but I have heard of similar situations caused by an inoperative electric radiator fan.
 Natural air flow at higher speeds cools the radiator without needing the fan.
 When standing still and not producing much power, many newer radiators are so efficient they dissipate enough heat to the surrounding air without needing the fan, but the added power needed for driving at slow speeds generates more heat.
 That's when the fan is needed.
 Check that first to see if it turns on.